digital-land/digital-land/content/project/brownfield-sites/index.md

 ## Current areas of investigation

+The following areas of investigation explore how the data could be used and made easier to work with:

 {{< prototype-heading "An index of brownfield site registers" >}}
   {{< progress-tag "in-progress" >}}In progress{{< /progress-tag >}}
 {{< /prototype-heading >}}